Many of us have heard time and time again that, "People don't leave companies, they leave managers."

 The data again supports the stronger effect of alignment, leadership and learning and development.
 Fewer people who rated these areas poorly indicated an intention to stay versus those who rated their manager poorly.

-If bad managers were truly driving people out more than any other factor, we would wouldn’t expect to see 32% of people who rated their manager poorest to still be indicating an intention to stay.
+If bad managers were truly driving people out more than any other factor, we wouldn’t expect to see 32% of people who rated their manager poorest to still be indicating an intention to stay.

 Our results suggest that other factors play a dominant role over and above immediate manager ratings in how committed we would expect people to be.
 One of the most interesting interactions we thought worthy of further exploration was the relative and combined impact of leadership and managers.